 “Rural communities and cooperatives like Victory Electric are lucky to have the generous support of CoBank and we are thankful for the contributions enabling us to help make our communities a better place to live and work,” said Jerri Whitley, Victory Electric vice president of communications.
-“In the last seven years, Victory Electric awarded $70k in Sharing Success grants and we are excited to offer the program again this year.”
+“In the last eight years, Victory Electric awarded $85k in Sharing Success grants to nonprofit organizations in our service area.”

-CoBank’s $4 million Sharing Success fund matches charitable contributions made by its cooperative members to local nonprofits in their individual communities.
+CoBank’s $5 million Sharing Success fund matches charitable contributions made by its cooperative members to local nonprofits in their individual communities.
 The matching grant program is designed to celebrate the vital role that cooperatives play in individual communities across the country.
 CoBank states that collaborating with their customers to support worthy causes they care about is a great way for them to make a positive difference and fulfill its mission of service to rural America.
-Since its inception in 2012, the program has generated more than $36 million in total charitable donations, primarily in rural areas across the country.
-In early 2019, CoBank announced the board of directors increased the size of the bank’s annual Sharing Success charitable giving program from $3 million to $4 million per year and raised the maximum matching amount from $5,000 ($10,000 total grant) to $7,500 ($15,000 total grant).
+Since its inception in 2012, the program has generated more than $44 million in total charitable donations, primarily in rural areas across the country.
+In early 2020, CoBank announced the board of directors raised the maximum matching amount of the annual Sharing Success grants from $7,500 ($15,000 total grant) to $10,000 ($20,000 total grant).